sanketsharma411/Automated-Deployment-Github/README.md

 # flask-api-test
-Testing automated deplolyment of apps using GitHub's Post-receive hooks
+Testing automated deplolyment of code using GitHub's Post-receive hooks